ONS Members Selected as American Academy of Nursing Fellows

 Thursday, July 21, 2016

-Twelve ONS members were included in the 164 highly distinguished nurse leaders who will join the ranks of Academy fellows to be celebrated at AAN’s annual policy conference held in Washington, DC, from October 20–22, 2016.
+Twelve ONS members were included in the 164 highly distinguished nurse leaders who will join the ranks of American Academy of Nursing (AAN) fellows to be celebrated at AAN’s annual policy conference held in Washington, DC, from October 20–22, 2016.

 story and image